-The duties of a director, and your responsibilities to Companies House.
+Understanding your role as director of a limited company and your responsibilities to Companies House.

-As a director, you’re legally responsible for running the company and making sure information is sent to us on time.
+As a director, you’re legally responsible for running the company and making sure information is sent to Companies House on time.
+This includes:

 - the confirmation statement